kassalgroup/dKMC.jl/README.md

 ## How to use:
 Before running any simulations:
 1. Install Julia from "https://julialang.org/downloads/".
-2. In Julia, install the dKMC package and its dependencies using:
+2. In Julia, install the dKMC package dependencies using:
 ```julia
 ] add https://github.com/kassalgroup/dKMC.jl
 ```